aditya131/yield-curve-2s10s-backtest/README.md

 # Yield Curve 2s10s Steepener Strategy

 ## 📌 Overview
-This project backtests a yield curve steepener/flattener strategy using the 2s10s slope constructed from front SOFR futures.
+This strategy backtests 2s10s curve trades using interpolated yield data for 2-year and 10-year Treasury points.
 The strategy uses z-score signals for entry/exit and scales exposure by DV01.

 ## 📈 Methodology
-- Construct the 2s10s curve using front SOFR futures
+- Construct the 2s10s curve using yield data for 2-year and 10-year Treasury points
 - Compute z-scores of the slope to trigger trades
 - Enter long (steepener) or short (flattener) positions based on threshold crossings
 - Scale trade exposure dynamically using DV01